Homepage of the site 'What to do with your life?'

 Consequences of human nature at the level of social organization

-The natural product of a social organization based on our collective genetic heritage is social violence and normative pressure exerted on individuals.
+The natural product of a social organization based on our collective genetic heritage is social violence and the normative pressure exerted on individuals.

 •